Adige-Calculations/OpenFOAM-handbook/src/4_automation/run-commands-in-sequence.md

-# Execute a UNIX command sequence
+# Execute UNIX commands in sequence

 The sequence of commands are a must to learn to be effective on the keyboard.